 Come Prepared, Not Over-Prepared

 The teams that get the best results from video aren't the ones who try to control every frame.
-They're the ones who do the strategic work upfront, get alignment early, write a brief that actually communicates what they need, and then let the production team do their thing.
+They're the ones who do the strategic work upfront, get alignment early, write a brief that communicates what they need, and then let the production team do their thing.